All-Hands-AI/OpenHands/README.md

 * [NodeJS](https://nodejs.org/en/download/package-manager) >= 18.17.1
 * [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) >= 1.8

-Make sure you have all these dependencies installed before moving on to making build.
+Make sure you have all these dependencies installed before moving on to `make build`.

 ### 2. Build and Setup The Environment